NeoGranular/lanyon/_posts/2017-01-04-martial-god-chapter-01-64.md

 On the road, scattered groups of hurriedly moving people could be seen- each individual minding his/her own business.
 He Yiming was precisely among these people.

-However, even if He Yiming were to run into one of his acquaintance, he wouldn't dare recognize the latter.
+However, even if He Yiming were to run into one of his acquaintances, he wouldn't dare recognize the latter.
 <!--more-->

 Fourteen years old, He Yiming’s body was quite nicely developed due to training in martial arts from a small age.
 However, his figure was not one of those bulky types.
 Therefore, compared to an average grown man, he seemed somewhat petite.